The Clear Edge

 • Schedule conflicts

-Average 15 minutes per decision = 12 hours weekly = 52 hours monthly spent deciding things her team could decide with proper frameworks.
+Average 15 minutes per decision meant 12 hours every week and 52 hours every month spent deciding things her team could have handled with proper frameworks.

 The fix: Decision frameworks + distributed authority